-Subsequent to December 31, 2022, the Company's operations and real estate portfolio grew through a combination of long-term leases and real estate purchases, with the addition of 57 stand-alone facilities and five real estate purchases.
-Of the five real estate purchases, three of the properties were acquired in conjunction with the operations of the associated facilities.
-For the two acquired property, the Company previously operated the facility and now has acquired the real estate associated with the operations.
-These new operations added approximately 6,624 skilled nursing beds and 484 assisted living beds operated by the Company's affiliated operating subsidiaries.
-The aggregate purchase price for these acquisitions was \$88,791.
+Subsequent to December 31, 2023, the Company's operations and real estate portfolio grew through a combination of long-term leases and real estate purchases, with the addition of 10 stand-alone facilities and six real estate purchases.
+Of the six real estate purchases, three of the properties were acquired in conjunction with the operations of the associated facility.
+For the other three acquired properties, the Company previously operated the respective facilities and has now acquired the real estate associated with those operations.
+These new operations added 1,334 skilled nursing beds and 174 assisted living beds operated by the Company's affiliated operating subsidiaries.
+The aggregate purchase price for these acquisitions was \$78,500.